Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Menu Invariance

 \begin{proposition} For a full support transition function $t$, the following captures the relationship between $\epsilon_A$, $\epsilon_{A\setminus\{x\}}$, $\nu_A$, and $\nu_{A \setminus \{x\}}$.

 Further, if $[M_A-M_{A \setminus \{x\}}]$ has full rank, then the following also holds.

 \end{proposition}

 Proposition \ref{2eLocFail} follows directly from the definition of $\epsilon_A$ and $\epsilon_{A \setminus \{x\}}$.
-The shortcoming of Proposition \ref{2eLocFail} is that it relies on knowing both $\epsilon_A$ and $\epsilon_{A \setminus \{x\}}$, which implicitly means that we have knowledge of $\nu_A$ and $\nu_{A \setminus \{x\}}$.
-Ideally, we want to know about the relationship between $\nu_A$ and $\nu_{A\setminus \{x\}}$ when we only know $\epsilon_A$.
-Our next result does exactly this.
+Our next result delves deeper into the relationship between menu and local invariance.
 For this result, the concept of mean passage time is important.
 Given an irreducible Markov chain $M$, the mean passage time from state $i$ to state $j$ is the average number of periods it takes to go from state $i$ to state $j$.
 In our setup, we can think of a matrix $N_A$ where entry $n_A(\succ,\succ')$ encodes the mean passage time from preference $\succ$ to preference $\succ'$ given ergodic Markov chain $M_A$.\footnote{For a closed form expression of such a matrix, see equation (2.14) from \citet{hunter2005stationary}.} For a square matrix $M$, let $M^d$ denote the matrix whose entries agree with $M$ on the diagonal and are zero everywhere else.
 The first part of the following proposition follows directly from Theorem 2.3 of \citet{hunter2005stationary}.

 \begin{proposition} For a full support transition function $t$, the following captures the relationship between $\epsilon_{A}$, $\nu_A$, and $\nu_{A \setminus \{x\}}$.

 Further, when we restrict attention to $\nu_{A\setminus \{x\}}(\succ)$, we get the following.